 A world-class health care system is only something to brag about if residents can access services in a timely and cost-effective manner.
 Learn how you can find a healthcare service provider near you and how you can apply for financial aid when you need to travel for medical purposes.

-People who need assistance on a daily basis may consider moving into an assisted living residence or a licensed residential care facility.
-Both types of accommodation are regulated under the Community Care and Assisted Living Act; however there are some key differences between them.
+People who need assistance on a daily basis may consider moving into an assisted living residence or a licensed community care facility.
+Both types of accommodation are regulated under the Community Care and Assisted Living Act; however, there are some key differences between them.

 The following programs provide assistance with the cost of medical travel and accommodations to B.C. residents who must travel from their home to access medical care.
 Read more to learn about what assistance may be available to help you.

 There are more than 300,000 surgeries performed in British Columbia each year.
 More than half of these are emergency or unscheduled procedures and never appear on a waitlist.
 These cases are not included on this website.

 Are you looking for a family doctor, medical clinic or hospital?